Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Approximate Computing in the Serverless Clouds

-In a serverless computing platform, functions can either be provided as containers or, more popularly, as the functional code blocks.
-It is possible for the serverless platform to analyze the user code and apply optimize them to save computing resources.
-We believe approximating frameworks such as Approxilyzer~\cite{venkatagiri2016approxilyzer} proposed by Venkatagiri~\etal can be deployed as an optional service to achieve such optimizations in the serverless platforms.
-Approxilyzer analyzes the (function) machine code and dynamically replaces parts of the instruction with the approximated version.
-The aggressiveness of approximation can be tuned with consideration of appropriate quality, resiliency, and overhead.
+In a serverless computing platform, functions can either be provisioned as containers or, more popularly, as functional code blocks.
+The serverless platform can analyze the user code and optimizes them to save the computing resources.
+We believe that approximating frameworks such as Approxilyzer~\cite{venkatagiri2016approxilyzer}, proposed by Venkatagiri~\etal can be deployed as an optional service to achieve such optimizations in serverless platforms.
+Approxilyzer analyzes the machine code of the function and dynamically replaces parts of the instruction with the approximated version.
+The aggressiveness of the approximation can be tuned based on the demanded quality, resiliency, and the approximation overhead.